You will need a Papercut printing account

 If you do not complete or print off your print job within this one hour limit, you will have to re-send your document to the printer.

 I'm having trouble printing the results of my searches.

 Once you've selected the citations or articles you wish to print, use the database's Print command.

-Use your Login ID to retrieve from the printers on the 3rd floor or any printer on the 4th, 5th or 6th floor of Bennett Library.
-The Library's Colour Printer is located on the 3rd floor of Bennett Library.
+At the Bennett Library (Burnaby): Use your Login ID to retrieve from the printers on the 3rd floor or any printer on the 4th, 5th or 6th floor.
+(The Library's Colour Printer is located on the 3rd floor of Bennett Library.)

-If you are still having problems, please ask for assistance at the 3rd floor Service Desk.
+If you are still having problems, please ask for help at the 3rd floor Service Desk.

 Sometimes when I try to print something too many pages get charged to my printing card, some pages are printed blank, some are just not printed at all.